How To Create The Best Home Recording Studio 2020

 Can I record vocals and live instruments into a DAW?

-Yes, in fact you can record multiple vocals and live instrument tracks into your DAW.
+Yes, in fact, you can record multiple vocals and live instrument tracks into your DAW.
 Most DAWs come with a fairly unlimited number of tracks.
 Once you have recorded the live sounds, you will then have amazing control over how they sound.
-To do this, you will need to own a microphone.
+To do this, you will need to own a microphone and a make shift vocal booth for getting the best sound quality for recordings vocals.

 Which microphone should I use?